 Parking is limited around Emily Griffith Technical College's Main Campus.
 Paid parking options are available in metered spots on the street and in area parking lots.
 Nearby lots have rates ranging from \$5-\$16.
-You can use Best Parking or other parking apps to find a spot.
+You can use parking apps, like Best Parking or others, to find available parking near our campus.
 Because of the limited availability of public parking, we recommend using public transit if possible.